asteinig4018/bluerov_gazebo_install/README.md

 ## Use

-Run not as root.
+When not using docker, do not run as root.
 QGroundControl must be installed manually.

 ## Reference